Noaaan/MythicMetals/PATCHNOTES.md

   - This fixes a bug related to cape stopping rendering when close to Elytras
   - This *might* cause some minor visual bugs if wearing an Elytra using something like Elytra Slot
   - Needs further testing
+- Fixed a bug where Branding would not apply
+- Branding now always applies on a critical hit

 # 0.20.2